aloysiogl/argoverse-forecasting/README.md

 ## Installation

-Requires Linux, git, and Python 3.6+
+Requires Linux, git, and Python 3.6+ (keep with Python 3.6)

+### Personal install notes
+- Use python 3.7
+- Needed to run `pip install -U pip setuptools` to get the api package to work.

 ### 1) Setup Argoverse API